hmrc/hec/README.md

 The maximum number of tax checks per tax check file can be set in config.
 If there are more tax checks than the configured maximum the tax checks will be split into separate files.

-Once the downstream system has been notified that the files are ready to pick up we expect a callbacks to be made to this service informing us of the progress of the consumption process.
+Once the downstream system has been notified that the files are ready to pick up we expect callbacks to be made to this service informing us of the progress of the consumption process.
 If the process has finished (successfully or unsuccessfully) we delete the corresponding files from `object-store` and mark the relevant tax checks as sent (`isExtracted = true`).